guitarvydas/eh/README.md

 ## Re-Architecting
 ![Different%20Routing](hello%20world%20eh-helloworldworld.png)
-## Scalability
-Pluggability is necessary for scalability, but, more elaborate (complicated) examples would be needed.

 # Benefits
-- anti-bloatware
 - technical drawings come "for free"
 - concurrency comes "for free"
 - "build and forget" development